eurecom-s3/lemon/README.md

 LEMON is available as a precompiled static binary for x64 and ARM64, leveraging a CO-RE (Compile Once, Run Everywhere) eBPF program.
 This allows analysts to dump system memory without compiling anything on the target machine, checking for specific compatibility with installed libraries and kernel versions, and without requiring kernel headers.
 It is particularly useful in scenarios where loading kernel modules is not possible (e.g., due to Secure Boot) or when `{/proc, /dev}/kcore` is unavailable.
 If CO-RE is not available on the target machine a universal kernel-independent no CO-RE version of lemon can be run on it.

-## [!WARNING]
+> [!warning]
-### This tool is a research project and is not intended for production use.
+> This tool is a research project and is not intended for production use.
 The authors assume no responsibility for data loss, system instability, crashes, reboots, or any other unintended effects resulting from its use.
+>

-### On devices equipped with Exynos or MediaTek SoCs that enforce protections at EL2 (hypervisor level), this tool may trigger unexpected system reboots.
+> On devices equipped with Exynos or MediaTek SoCs that enforce protections at EL2 (hypervisor level), this tool may trigger unexpected system reboots.
 While the issue has been resolved on Qualcomm-based devices, it remains unaddressed for Exynos and MediaTek platforms due to the lack of access to suitable test hardware.
 If you own one of these devices and are willing to assist with testing, please get in touch.

 ## Usage